rails/rails/guides/source/getting_started.md

 * [Official Ruby Programming Language website](https://www.ruby-lang.org/en/documentation/)
 * [List of Free Programming Books](https://github.com/EbookFoundation/free-programming-books/blob/master/free-programming-books.md#ruby)

-Be aware that some resources, while still excellent, cover versions of Ruby as old as 1.6, and commonly 1.8, and will not include some syntax that you will see in day-to-day development with Rails.
+Be aware that some resources, while still excellent, cover older versions of Ruby, and may not include some syntax that you will see in day-to-day development with Rails.

 What is Rails?